alessandropellegrini/personal-website/_main_pages/curriculum.md

 ## Editorial Boards

+* 2022 - present: Transactions on Modeling and Computer Simualtions (TOMACS), ACM.
+Associate Editor.
-* 2018 - present: Transactions on Modeling and Computer Simualtions (TOMACS), ACM.
+* 2018 - 2022: Transactions on Modeling and Computer Simualtions (TOMACS), ACM.
 Member of the Editorial Board, in the Reproducibility Board.
 * 2019: Guest Editor for the TOMACS special issue on PADS.

 ## National/International Projects